JetBrains/teamcity-documentation/topics/duplicates-finder-resharper.md

 <td>

-Enter newline\-delimited keywords to exclude files that contain the keyword in the file's opening comments from the duplicates search.
+Enter newline-delimited keywords to exclude files that contain the keyword in the file's opening comments from the duplicates search.

 </td></tr><tr>